GK: Francesco Toldo (Italy)

 MF: Luís Figo (Portugal)

 With 127 international appearances between 1991 and 2006, and 32 goals, Figo is Portugal's record appearance holder.
 A dazzling dribbler and crosser, his finest hour came at UEFA EURO 2000 where his brilliance steered Portugal through to the semi-finals and brought him the Ballon d'Or six months later.
-On home soil in 2004 Figo helped the hosts to the final only to lose to Greece, and he was persuaded to return to international football for his 2006 FIFA World Cup swansong.
-One of only a handful of footballers to have starred for FC Barcelona and Real Madrid CF, he won two league titles with each and did the same in Italy at FC Internazionale Milano before retiring in 2009.
+On home soil in 2004 Figo helped the hosts to the final only to lose to Greece, and he was persuaded to return to international football for the 2006 FIFA World Cup.
+One of a handful of footballers to have starred for FC Barcelona and Real Madrid CF, he won two league titles with each and did the same in Italy at FC Internazionale Milano before retiring in 2009.

 MF: Edgar Davids (Netherlands)